ETCBC/SeeingTheWords/README.md

 ### License

 The code and results included in this repository can be used for free to generate images and perform further analysis.
-All that has been included in this repository are released under the GNU GPL v3  license.
+All that has been included in this repository is released under the GNU GPL v3 license.

 ### Contact
 - Prof. Willem van Peursen: [e-mail](mailto:w.t.van.peursen@vu.nl), [VU Research portal](https://research.vu.nl/en/persons/willem-van-peursen) (the main researcher).